Reflecting on the Pandemic and Our Deeds

-Teacher Zheng-Yuan Lu
+Teacher Lu Zheng-Yuan

-Hello, Bodhisattvas and friends!
-The current novel coronary pneumonia epidemic has now spread to more than one hundred countries and already resulted in thousands of deaths globally.
-Many are shocked by the loss of relatives and friends and experienced great pain.
-One feels anxious and depressed due to long periods of isolation and quarantine that caused huge disruptions in life.
-The livelihood of many people is greatly affected.
-Currently, no country around the world fully understands the characteristics of this virus.
-There are still no officially approved drugs or vaccines.
-This caused many people to develop emotions of fear, depression, and stress.
-The general public certainly has had a profound experience of what is referred to as impermanence and suffering from life and death in the mundane world.
+The current Covid-19 pandemic has now spread to more than one hundred countries and already resulted in thousands and thousands of deaths globally.
+Many are shocked by the loss of love ones and have experienced great pain.
+The long periods of isolation and quarantine have caused huge disruptions in people’s lives, and many feel anxious and depressed.
+The livelihoods of many people are greatly affected.
+Currently, no country around the world fully understands the nature of these viruses, and there are no officially approved drugs or vaccines available.
+All of these factors have caused fear, depression, and stress for multitude of people.
+There have been a profound common experience of impermanence and suffering in regards to life, loss, and death in the mundane world.